NicolasMICAUX/searchin/README.md

 # searchin
-Search anything in a live python object/method/variable!
+Search anything in a live python object, method or variable!